William Hotchkiss III: Military career

 Hotchkiss joined the Philippine Air Force as cadet in Philippine Air Force Flying School in 1962 where he graduated in 1964.
 He became an instructor pilot after graduation.

 In 1966, he joined the 5th Fighter Wing in Basa Air Base where he stayed for ten years and became a member of Elite Blue Diamonds of the Philippine Air Force.
 He flew 79 combat sorties against the enemies of the state at that time.

 Over the years of dedicated service in the Philippine Air Force, he garnered several awards and decorations, in recognition of his professionalism and outstanding contribution and was assigned to different key sensitive positions up the ladder until he assumed position as the 24th Commanding General of the Philippine Air Force on November 29, 1996, until 1999.

 Cantilan Bank

 After his retirement in 1999, Hotchkiss joined the Cantilan Bank, a rural bank jointly founded by his father and sixteen other incorporators in 1980.

-Now, it holds distinction as the most recognized rural bank in the country and the only community bank that is compliant with international standards.
+The rural bank is compliant with international standards and operates as a community bank within the country.

 Currently, Hotchkiss is the president and chairman of the board of Cantilan Bank.